Thank you so much!

 We need leadership that will stand up to the failed tax policies that have hurt Rhode Island’s middle class for too long.
 I have brought people together to win real victories for tax fairness, including mobilizing a successful campaign that won $30 million in payments from Brown University to the City of Providence.
 As State Representative, I will fight to provide property tax relief to Providence by restoring state aid that has been cut to our cities and towns.
 And, I will focus on making the investments – like sustainable funding for infrastructure and public transportation – that our economy needs to thrive.

-As your State Representative, I will advocate for investments in small businesses, which are the backbone of our state’s economy.
-Imagine the job growth we could have seen by now if we had invested $75 million in hundreds of small businesses instead of one video game company?
-We need to support small businesses by streamlining bureaucracy, but most importantly, we need to end the culture of insider deal-making and cronyism that creates an unfair playing field in our state.
-Large corporations are doing fine without additional taxpayer subsidies, so let’s invest those resources in Rhode Island’s real job creators: our small businesses and families.
+As your State Representative, I will advocate for investments in working families, which are the backbone of our state’s economy.
+Imagine the job growth we could have seen by now if we had invested $75 million in training programs or hundreds of small businesses instead of one video game company?
+We need to end the culture of insider deal-making and cronyism that creates an unfair playing field in our state.
+Large corporations are doing fine without additional taxpayer subsidies, so let’s invest those resources in Rhode Island’s real job creators: our working families.

 Of course, it’s difficult to have effective economic development when so many people have so little confidence in our government.
 We know that Rhode Island needs ethics reforms that hold state legislators accountable to the highest standards of responsible behavior.
 As the first candidate in this race to call for the restoration of the Ethics Commission’s jurisdiction over legislators, I will speak up for these changes at every opportunity, and I will never back down from this promise.